cameronmclean/hyperPatterns/hyperPatterns.md

 Kinda
 except getting images crashes everything
 node: ../src/node_file.cc:819: void node::WriteBuffer(const v8::FunctionCallbackInfo<v8::Value>&): Assertion `args[0]->IsInt32()' failed.
-not sure if images/attachments are saved into couch db and we just cant get them or if the prob is somewhere else..
+not sure if images/attachments are saved into couch db and we just cant get them or if the prob is somewhere else...

+#####201500427
+created repo branch v1.0 to fix all the bugs evident once node app was deployed.
+Many of the orginial file save logic was incorrect - in hte real world, the operataions take longer and my async calls were being cut-off before all things could be saved.
+Re-factored to 1) save (pipe) buffer objects to tmp files first.
+Then do fs.readFile, and pipe the buffer obecjt into the db, and wait for this to finish before moving on to next file/pattern doc ['_rev']...

+There were errors in the GET xyz/img routes to do with lookup and mathching of docs. need to implement async.eachSeries to test :intid = ['int_id'], and if so, get the attachment and pipe back.
+Not fixed on all routes yet! <<<<